Operation: Doomsday: Music and lyrics

 As an underground rap album, Operation: Doomsday is a lo-fi recording, with MF Doom producing bedroom electro.
 Despite being an earthly work born from tragedy, it revisits the cartoon pleasure of late-1980s hip-hop.
 The debut album features dense rhyme schemes over tracks composed from a collage of R&B, cartoon samples and elevator music.
 It is embroidered with an array of samples and snippets, ranging from Hanna-Barbera cartoon series Fantastic Four and Scooby-Doo to 1982 hip-hop film Wildstyle to English sophisti-pop band Sade.
 Operation: Doomsday indulges in quiet storm balladry that evokes a sense of loss, expressing smooth jazz loops which bring balance to muffled soundscapes.
 Throughout the album, MF Doom effectually rhymes over the original musical backgrounds atop minimal percussion.

-The pretense for the concept behind Operation: Doomsday was reminiscent to that of Marvel Comics supervillain Dr. Doom, with a series of terrible setbacks and tragedy culminating in the birth of a villainous persona.
+The backstory of Operation: Doomsday is similar to that of Marvel Comics supervillain Doctor Doom, with a series of terrible setbacks and tragedy culminating in the birth of a villainous persona.
 After suffering the devastating death of his brother and the dropping of his group from their record label, MF Doom, formerly known as Zev Love X, was left emotionally scarred.
 His lingering pain manifested in the form of a masked hip-hop supervillain who wishes to rule the world for its own good on Operation: Doomsday.
 In addition, the debut album features thematic skits and interludes which continue the comic book narrative beginning in the opening track all through to a spoken word monologue by E. Mason alongside guest appearances from MF Doom's Monsta Island Czars collective.

 With an erratic thought process, MF Doom delivers sharp-witted stream-of-consciousness rhymes in a deteriorating yet steadfastly murky flow.
-At the center of Operation: Doomsay lies a bent towards free-form lyricism and pop-culture references.
+At the center of Operation: Doomsday lies a bent towards free-form lyricism and pop-culture references.
 Doom uses a raw and lyrically dexterous delivery to recite palatable, off-kilter rhymes containing obscure references.
 His abstract rapping is laced with disparate word association grounded by tongue-in-cheek humor.
 Much of the album's lyrical content displays MF Doom in emotional disorder.
 The solo debut album acts as a lengthy exercise in musical therapy, with death hanging over throughout, both musically and lyrically.
 Drawing from the weight of his past, Operation: Doomsday is compact with frank, sincere lyrics and hard, piercing rhymes.